 Keynote speech: Beyond the SDI, the new UN Integrated Geospatial Information Framework and the Role of Cartography

 Dr. Alessandro Annoni – President of International Society for Digital Earth, Italy

-Alessandro Annoni is the Head of the Digital Economy Unit at the European Commission – Joint Research Centre.
-His unit provides techno-socio-economic research in support to the Digital Economy and ensure the technical coordination of the INSPIRE Directive developing a European Spatial Data Infrastructure.
-Alessandro graduated in Physics from the University of Milan and before joining the EC, he worked for several years in the private sector and managed companies specialises in Remote Sensing, Geomatics, Software and Information Systems development.
-He is member of the Group on Earth Observations (GEO) Program Board and has been awarded the 2013 Ian McHarg Medal of the European Geosciences Union reserved for distinguished research in Information Technology applied to Earth and space sciences.
-In 2016 he received the Digital Earth Science and Technology Contribution Award from the International Society for Digital Earth for outstanding contribution to advancing the development of Digital Earth.
+Alessandro Annoni is the President -elect of the International Society for Digital Earth (ISDE).
+Before his retirement in 2020 he was the Head of the Digital Economy Unit at the European Commission – Joint Research Centre.
+His unit provided techno-socio-economic research in support to the Digital Economy, to accelerate the transition towards a data-driven economy in Europe and understand the issues and challenges of a more connected world (IoT).
+Before that he has been the Head of the Spatial Data Infrastructure Unit (the largest group in Europe dedicated to SDI research) ensuring the technical coordination of the INSPIRE Directive to develop the European SDI.
+Alessandro graduated in Physics from the University of Milan and before joining the JRC, he worked for several years in the private sector in companies specialised in Remote Sensing, Geomatics, Software and Information Systems development.
+Alessandro has been awarded the 2013 Ian McHarg Medal of the European Geosciences Union reserved for distinguished research in Information Technology applied to Earth and space sciences and he was honoured with the Lifetime Achievement Award, during the Geospatial World Awards 2020 event for playing a pivotal role in the development and proliferation of spatial sciences in Europe.

 Prof. Dr. Dr. h.c.
 Georg Gartner – Technical University Vienna, Former President of ICA, Austria